stephmarie17/docs-shared/dbx/atlas-connect-compatible-deployment.rst

 You can use the {+driver-short+} to |atlas-cta-interaction| MongoDB deployments running on one of the following hosted services or editions:

-- `MongoDB Atlas <https://www.mongodb.com/docs/atlas>`__: the fully
-  managed service for MongoDB deployments in the cloud
+- :atlas:`MongoDB Atlas </>`: the fully managed service for MongoDB deployments in the cloud
 - :ref:`MongoDB Enterprise <install-mdb-enterprise>`: the
   subscription-based, self-managed version of MongoDB
 - :ref:`MongoDB Community <install-mdb-community-edition>`: the